M3fjuLeo/The-Wild-Oasis/README.md

 - Responsive and Adaptive Design: Building a responsive user interface using Styled Components, making sure it works well on different devices and screen sizes.
 - Dark Mode: Adding dark mode functionality for a personalized user experience.
 - Data Visualization: Using Recharts to create meaningful visual representations of hotel statistics.

+# Acknowledgments

+This app was developed as part of the Udemy course by Jonas Schmedtmann.
+Special thanks to Jonas for his excellent teaching and guidance throughout the course.